robert-marik/resistograph_meets_tomograph/docs/talk.md

 Limitations

+- no GUI
-- no GUI, requires programming skills
+- requires coding skills
 - requires installation of Python, Python IDE and libraries

 ---